-Click the "Change Light-O-Rama Folder Location" button to change the default directory where your audio and sequence files are stored.
-You should back up your existing Light-O-Rama directory before initiating this action.
+Click the "Change Light-O-Rama Folder Location" button to change the default folder where your audio and sequence files are stored.
+This will display a message telling you to close ALL Light-O-Rama programs, and then re-open the Control Panel.
+At that point, you will have the opportunity to change the location of your Light-O-Rama folder.

+You should back up your existing Light-O-Rama folder before initiating this action.
 Use with caution!